heindrichpaul/baker/docs/sections/development-life-cycle/design-a-recipe.md

-Let us remember that this is just a _description_ of what our program across multiple services should do, on the next sections we will see how to visualize it, create runtime `instances` of our recipes and their parts, what common practices are there for testing, everything you need to know to deploy and monitor a baker cluster, and how Baker helps you handle and resolve failure which is not modeled in the domain (in the recipe).
+Let us remember that this is just a _description_ of what our program across multiple services should do, on the next sections we will see how to visualize it, create runtime `instances` of our recipes and their parts, what common practices are there for testing, everything you need to know to deploy and monitor a Baker cluster, and how Baker helps you handle and resolve failure which is not modeled in the domain (in the recipe).

-As you might have realised `Ingredients`, `Events` and `Interactions` could be reused on different Recipes, giving common business verbs that your programs and organisation can use across teams, the same way different cooking recipes share same processes (simmering, boiling, cutting) you should reuse interactions across your different business recipes.
+As you might have realised `Ingredients`, `Events` and `Interactions` could be reused on different Recipes, giving common business verbs that your programs and organisation can use across teams, the same way different cooking recipes share processes (simmering, boiling, cutting) you should reuse interactions across your different business recipes.

 As a bonus; you might have though that this API is verbose, we agree and that is why we developed an alternative API which uses Java and Scala reflection.